• Skip to main content

 Restoration,

-At the end of the war, Tampa is a poor fishing village with fewer than 1000 residents and little industry.
+At the end of the war, Tampa was a small fishing village with fewer than 1,000 residents and limited industry.

 Residents begin to leave.
 Almost yearly episodes of Yellow fever kill many people.
-Those who can leave.
-Circa 1870, the population is less than 800 residents, and they vote to abolish the city of Tampa government.
-The government decommissions Fort Brooke circa 1883, removing more jobs.
+In circa 1870, the population was less than 800 residents, and they voted to abolish the city of Tampa’s government.
+The government decommissioned Fort Brooke circa 1883, removing more jobs.
 Today, all traces of the fort are gone.

 As soon as Federal Troops leave the state, Democrats engage in voter suppression and intimidation.
 They regain control of the state legislature.